Mikanwolfe/Artillery3/docs/General Implementation of Artillery 3 and 3X.md

 rather, characters shouldn't be tied to input method.

 players inherit from characters (just in case they want to be an observer for example) and therefore contain the input method component.

+## Weapons and coupling

+Won't be rewriting the system due to time constraints, however this is highly coupled and therefore soldered together, the IWeapon interface was removed since it was becoming needlessly complicated anyway.